akka/akka/akka-docs/manual/getting-started-first.rst

 If you are using SBT in this tutorial then create the file in the ``src/main/scala`` directory.

-If you are using the command line tools then just create the file wherever you want, I will create it in a directory called ``tutorial`` the root of the Akka distribution, e.g. in ``$AKKA_HOME/tutorial/Pi.scala``.
+If you are using the command line tools then just create the file wherever you want.
+I will create it in a directory called ``tutorial`` at the root of the Akka distribution, e.g. in ``$AKKA_HOME/tutorial/Pi.scala``.

 Creating the messages
 ---------------------